-Last day for early bird savings to Disrupt 2020 – TechCrunch
+Last day for early-bird savings to Disrupt 2020 – TechCrunch

 Remember, you have five days to experience Disrupt, so don’t miss the impressive lineup of speakers who span the startup universe.
 You’ll hear the latest thinking from top tech, investment and business icons, leaders, movers, shakers and makers.
 We’ve also announced the agenda here and we’re adding more to the roster every week.

 Okay, let’s review.
 What time is it?
 It’s NOW o’clock — time to register for Disrupt 2020, save up to $300 and do whatever it takes to drive your business forward.
-Buy your pass before the early bird deal expires at 11:59 p.m.
+Buy your pass before the early-bird deal expires at 11:59 p.m.
 (PT) tonight!